neilbeveridge/Cloud-Prize/Submission.md

-## Which Categories Best Fit Your Submission and Why?
+# Which Categories Best Fit Your Submission and Why?
 ###Best Contribution to Performance Improvements
 We seek to improve throughput and reduce latency by modifying Zuul, then benchmark and bake off the two implementations.

 ## Describe your Submission
 We plan to port Zuul to make use of the Netty stack.
 Netty will provide a SEDA and non-blocking outbound IO which should lead to throughput improvements.

+The deliverables will be performance test results for Zuul and the Zuul-Netty port on equivalent hardware where the stub and client are not saturated.
+In addition, a Zuul-Netty codebase will be delivered as an interesting starting place for a full Netty migration which we, and the community at large,  may like to investigate further.

 ## Provide Links to Github Repo's for your Submission
 ### Fork of Netflix repo used for performance testing